Clear

 Repertoire presented in all stages must be memorised and performed with acoustic piano accompaniment.
 Arias can be chosen from standardised operatic literature as currently performed in major opera houses around the world, including Baroque, Classical, Romantic, Verismo, Modern, Opera Comique and Operetta.

 Heats: A video recording of one aria of own choice from your chosen three arias.
 This must be a recorded performance made in 2025, filmed in a single take and without edit.
-The video recording and supporting documentation must be uploaded to the Sydney Eisteddfod Entrant Portal by 4.00 PM on Monday, April 14 2025.
+The video recording and supporting documentation must be uploaded to the Sydney Eisteddfod Entrant Portal by 4.00 PM on Monday, 28 April 2025.

-Final: TBC.
-Five Finalists and two Reserve Finalists will be selected to present a live performance of two of their previously sung
+Final: Saturday, 28 June at Sydney Conservatorium, West Recital Hall.
+Five Finalists and two Reserve Finalists will be selected to present a live performance of two of their previously sung arias, both with piano accompaniment.
+Finalists must be available for a rehearsal with their private accompanist on the day of the Final.

 Entrants are responsible for engaging their own accomapanist for both the Semi-Final and Final.